mesonbuild/meson/docs/markdown/Subprojects.md

 To declare this internal dependency use `declare_dependency` function.

 As an example, suppose we have a simple project that provides a shared library.
-It's `meson.build` would look like this.
+Its `meson.build` would look like this.

 ```meson
 project('libsimple', 'c')